annashipman/annashipman.github.io/_posts/2021-03-10-finance-part-2.md

 We never realise a profit until it has been earned.

-However, we might realise bad news in advance if it is material.
+However, we might realise bad news in advance if it is likely to have an impact.

 ## The reliability principle